Customer Relationship Management: 5 Phases for a Successful App Growth Strategy

 - Push notifications: a short warning message appearing on the phone’s lock screen.
 Particularly useful for time and position-sensitive messages.
 They require a specific opt-in.

-- In-app messages: screens of different dimensions appearing directly inside the app when the user opens it or performs a specific action.
+- In-app messages: screens of different dimensions appear directly inside the app when the user opens it or performs a specific action.
 They don’t require opt-in and work particularly well in combination with Pushes.

 - Emails: useful to communicate longer and more articulate messages.